-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D500 are two digital cameras that were announced, respectively, in March 2013 and January 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D500 are two digital cameras that were officially introduced, respectively, in March 2013 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably larger (59 percent) than the Canon 100D.
 Moreover, the D500 is substantially heavier (111 percent) than the 100D.
 It is noteworthy in this context that the D500 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Nikon Lens Catalog (D500).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |4.||Canon 200D||122 mm||93 mm||70 mm||453 g||650||n||Jun 2017||549|

 |5.||Canon 7D II||149 mm||112 mm||78 mm||910 g||670||Y||Sep 2014||1,799|